-Whether you're buying new decking or painting existing timber boards, what colour should you choose?
-"If you want something classic and traditional, I’d recommend hard-wearing but warm wood tones," says Jimmy Englezos, Ronseal’s Senior Product Manager, "but if you’re looking to treat your decking, fence or shed - or for a more contemporary feel, greys, greens blues and even purples are all great for making an impact or adding a pop of colour."
+"If you want something classic and traditional, I’d recommend hard-wearing but warm wood tones," says Jimmy Englezos, Ronseal (opens in new tab)’s senior product manager, "but if you’re looking to treat your decking, fence or shed - or for a more contemporary feel, greys, greens blues and even purples are all great for making an impact or adding a pop of colour."

-This light decking colour from Ronseal is perfect for bouncing light around a small garden, but just remember that it will show dirt and grime far more than when using a dark colour for decking.
+While light decking colour ideas, like this from Ronseal are perfect for bouncing light around a small garden, remember that it will show dirt and grime far more than when using a dark colour for decking.

 Incorporating garden lighting ideas into your decking is both practical and helps your garden come to life at night time.
 By integrating spotlights into the decking, you'll not only highlight the path through your garden, but also draw attention to any changes in level that could prove potential trip hazards when out in the garden after dark.

-While it's a great idea to plan in decking lighting from the outset so that you can connect it to the mains electricity and add in a switch to control them from the house, if you're desperate to retrofit spotlights in your decking, it's possible to buy solar powered lights which you simply cut a hole for in your decking and pop in.
+While it's a great idea to plan in decking lighting from the outset so that you can connect it to the mains electricity and add in a switch to control them from the house, if you're desperate to retrofit spotlights in your decking, it's possible to buy the best garden solar lights which you simply cut a hole for in your decking and pop in.

-This decking scheme, created with Sadolin's Decking Stain & Protector in Golden Brown, has a lot of points of interest; however, it's the integrated planting that's the most eye-catching in this design.
+This decking scheme, created with Sadolin (opens in new tab)'s Decking Stain & Protector in Golden Brown, has a lot of points of interest; however, it's the patio edging ideas and integrated planting that's the most eye-catching in this design.
 By sinking planters into the decking, this garden breaks up the expanses of timber used for a more varied and interesting look.

 Building up levels in your garden is an important part of the design, helping to add interest, zone and avoid the whole scheme looking too flat.
 Decking offers an easy and efficient way of building up these layers, especially when compared to the alternative of tackling the job with a shovel or building retaining walls.